Variable selection with Hamming loss: Nonasymptotic minimax selectors

 Furthermore,

 and

 \end{theorem} The proof is given in the Appendix.

 Although Theorem~\ref{cor:recovery_pattern} does not provide the exact minimax solution, it implies sharp minimaxity in asymptotic sense.
-Indeed, an interesting case is when the minimax risk in Theorem~\ref{cor:recovery_pattern} goes to 0 as $d\to\infty$.
+Indeed, an interesting case is when the minimax risk in Theorem~\ref {cor:recovery_pattern} goes to 0 as $d\to\infty$.
 Assuming that $s$ and $a$ are functions of $d$, this corresponds to $s\Psi_+(d,s,a)\to 0$ as $d\to\infty$.
-In this natural asymptotic setup, the upper and lower bounds of Theorem~\ref{cor:recovery_pattern} for both classes $ \Theta_d^+(s,a)$ and $ \Theta_d(s,a)$ are sharp.
-We discuss this issue in Section \ref{sec:asymp}, cf. Theorem~\ref{th:sharp:asymp}.
+In this natural asymptotic setup, the upper and lower bounds of Theorem~\ref{cor:recovery_pattern} for the class $ \Theta_d^+(s,a)$ are sharp.
+The same for the class $ \Theta_d(s,a)$, if $s$ and $a$ are such that $s \bar\Psi(d,s,a) \to 0$ and that $s/d\to 0$.
+We discuss this issue in Section~\ref{sec:asymp}; cf. Theorem~\ref{th:sharp:asymp}.

-\begin{remark} Papers {\rm \cite{GJW2012,JJ2012,JZZ2014}} use a different Hamming loss defined in terms of vectors of signs.
-In our setting, this would mean considering not $|\hat \eta - \eta|$ but the following loss: $ \sum_{j=1}^d I( {\rm sign}(\hat \theta_j)\ne {\rm sign}(\theta_j)), $ where $\hat \theta_j$ is an estimator of $\theta_j$ and ${\rm sign}(x)=I(x>0)-I(x<0)$.
-Theorems of this section are easily adapted to such a loss, but in this case the corresponding expressions for the non-asymptotic risk contain additional terms and we do not obtain exact minimax solutions as above.
-On the other hand, these additional terms are smaller than $\Psi(d,s,a)$ and $\Psi_+(d,s,a)$, and in the asymptotic analysis, such as the one performed in Sections \ref{sec:asymp} and \ref{sec:adapt}, can often be neglected.
+\begin{remark} Papers \cite{GJW2012,JJ2012,JZZ2014} use a different Hamming loss defined in terms of vectors of signs.
+In our setting, this would mean considering not $ \llvert \hat\eta- \eta \rrvert $ but the following loss: $ \sum_{j=1}^d I( \operatorname{sign}(\hat\theta_j)\ne\operatorname{sign}(\theta_j))$, where $\hat\theta_j$ is an estimator of $\theta_j$ and $\operatorname{sign}(x)=I(x>0)-I(x<0)$.
+Theorems of this section are easily adapted to such a loss, but in this case the corresponding expressions for the nonasymptotic risk contain additional terms and we do not obtain exact minimax solutions as above.
+On the other hand, these additional terms are smaller than $\Psi(d,s,a)$ and $\Psi_+(d,s,a)$, and in the asymptotic analysis, such as the one performed in Sections~\ref{sec:asymp} and \ref{sec:adapt}, can often be neglected.
 Thus, in many cases, one gets the same asymptotic results for both losses.
 We do not discuss this issue in more detail here. \end{remark}